Ntropic/QAlgebra.jl/docs/src/index.md

-# qAlgebra.jl
+# QAlgebra.jl

-**qAlgebra.jl** provides symbolic tools for constructing and manipulating quantum operator expressions
+**QAlgebra.jl** provides symbolic tools for constructing and manipulating quantum operator expressions
 on structured composite systems of qubits, spins, and bosonic modes.

 The core abstraction is the [`StateSpace`](@ref), which defines: